 Reticular veins can also be known as feeder veins.
 They are the blue and green veins beneath the surface of the skin.

 Reticular veins enlarge because of increased pressure in the vein.
 They can be caused by heredity.
-You may have reticular veins alone but you may also have spider veins at the same time.
+You may have reticular veins alone, but you might also have spider veins at the same time.

 What causes spider and reticular veins?

 Spider and reticular veins can be caused by many factors.

 Heredity – Having a family member with prominent veins may increase the risk of you developing them.
 Approximately half of the people who get varicose veins have a family history of them.